huggingface/blog/trl-peft.md

 |:--:|
 | <b>Image Credits to <a href="https://towardsdatascience.com/distributed-parallel-training-data-parallelism-and-model-parallelism-ec2d234e3214 " rel="noopener" target="_blank" >this blogpost</a> </b>|

 With data parallelism the same model is hosted in parallel on several machines and each instance is fed a different data batch.
 This is the most straight forward parallelism strategy essentially replicating the single-GPU case and is already supported by `trl`.
-With Pipeline and Tensor Parallelism the model itself if distributed across machines: in Pipeline Parallelism this model is split layer wise whereas Tensor Parallelism splits tensor operations across GPUs (e.g. matrix multiplications).
-With these Model Parallelism strategies you need to shard the model weights across many devices which requires you to define a communication protocol of the activations and gradients across process.
-This is not trivial to implement and might need the adoption of some frameworks such as `[DeepSpeed](https://github.com/microsoft/DeepSpeed)` or `[Nemo](https://github.com/NVIDIA/NeMo)` .
+With Pipeline and Tensor Parallelism the model itself is distributed across machines: in Pipeline Parallelism this model is split layer-wise whereas Tensor Parallelism splits tensor operations across GPUs (e.g. matrix multiplications).
+With these Model Parallelism strategies, you need to shard the model weights across many devices which requires you to define a communication protocol of the activations and gradients across processes.
+This is not trivial to implement and might need the adoption of some frameworks such as [Megatron-DeepSpeed](https://github.com/microsoft/Megatron-DeepSpeed) or `[Nemo](https://github.com/NVIDIA/NeMo)` .
+It is also important to highlight other tools that are essential for scaling LLM training such as Adaptive activation checkpointing and fused kernels.
 Further reading about parallelism paradigms can be found [here](https://huggingface.co/docs/transformers/v4.17.0/en/parallelism).

 Therefore, we asked ourselves the following question: how far can we go with the just data parallelism?
 Can we use existing tools to fit super-large training processes (including active model, reference model and optimizer states) in a single device?
 The answers appears to be yes.
 The main ingredients being: adapters and 8bit matrix multiplication!
 Let us cover these topics in the next sections: